jewettaij/ndautocrr/README.md

 The text files read by this program may contain multiple sets of data (delimited by white space, see example below).
 The input file should be a text file containing 1 data entry per line, and blank lines separating different data sets.

-The example above has 2 data sets with 3 columns per entry, but any number of columns is allowed.
+The example below has 2 data sets with 3 columns per entry (but any number of columns is allowed).
 ```
 x1 y1 z1     #<--1st dataset
 x2 y2 z2